rethinkdb/rethinkdb-rs/1-get-started/cli-options.md

 permalink: /docs/cli-options/
 ---

 These options can be passed to the `rethinkdb` server on the command line on startup.
-Many of these options can also be set in the configuration file; read [Create a cluster on system startup](/docs/cluster-on-startup/) for a detailed list.
+Many of these options can also be set in the configuration file; read [Configuration file options](/docs/config-file/) for a detailed list.

 ## File path options ##